Usama-zia/Term-Deposit-Marketing/README.md

 term-analysis
 ==============================

-Data analysis and training for marketing strategies for term deposit
+Data analysis and training for marketing strategies for term deposit.
+Please consult notebook (Data_analysis.ipynb) for detailed description of project and Analysis.
 ## Installation Instructions

 go to anaconda prompt and type in following commands: